by Calculated Risk on 11/24/2019 10:07:00 AM

-From HotelNewsNow.com: STR: U.S. hotel results for week ending 16 March
+From HotelNewsNow.com: STR: US hotel results for week ending 16 November

-The U.S. hotel industry reported mixed year-over-year results in the three key performance metrics during the week of 10-16 March 2019, according to data from STR.The following graph shows the seasonal pattern for the hotel occupancy rate using the four week average.
+The U.S. hotel industry reported negative year-over-year results in the three key performance metrics during the week of 10-16 November 2019, according to data from STR.The following graph shows the seasonal pattern for the hotel occupancy rate using the four week average.

 Click on graph for larger image.

-The red line is for 2019, dash light blue is 2018, blue is the median, and black is for 2009 (the worst year probably since the Great Depression for hotels).
+The red line is for 2019, dash light blue is 2018 (record year), blue is the median, and black is for 2009 (the worst year probably since the Great Depression for hotels).

 Data Source: STR, Courtesy of HotelNewsNow.com